TadiT7/treble_experimentations_wiki/Xiaomi-Mi-9-Pro-5G.md

 ## Functions

 Camera : Work (Only center lens)

-Speaker / Mic             : Work
+Speaker / Mic : Work(Need to enable 'Use alternate audio policy' and 'Disable audio effects' in Settings -> 'Phh Treble Settings')

 Bluetooth : Work

 WiFi : Work

-SIM                       : Work*
+SIM : Work(May need fix for some certain carriers such as ChinaUnicom and ChinaTelecom to solve SMS/MMS problems.
+I recommend to just flash [this](https://github.com/KhushrajRathod/VoLTE-Fix))

 VoLTE : Work

 Fingerprint : Work

 NFC : Work

 Offline Charging : Not tested

 5G : Not tested

-*May need fix for some certain carriers such as ChinaUnicom and ChinaTelecom to solve SMS/MMS problems.
-I recommend to just flash [this](https://github.com/KhushrajRathod/VoLTE-Fix).
+***

 Tested By Sosueyakiko

 Based on MIUI China 12.0.5(Stable)